Chotta Mumbai: Production

-Jayasurya was cast in a role, but he had to opt out from the film due to scheduling conflicts with Kangaroo (2007 film).
+Jayasurya was cast in a role, but he had to opt out due to scheduling conflicts with Kangaroo (2007).
+The role was later goes to Indrajith.

 Music

 Composer Rahul Raj made his feature film debut through this film.
-The songs Thalaa and Vasco da Gama became chartbusters.
+The songs Thalaa and Vasco da Gama became chartbusters on release followed by the melody Poonila Mazha nanayum.
+The soundtrack album became a pop culture phenomenon over the years.